haseeb-cb/fundamentals-of-gis/Content/3_Exercise.md

 	- The Basic-level studies field (ko_perus) depicts the amount of people whose highest achieved level of education is basic-level studies.
 It has values of -1 for those grids that have less than 10 people over 18 years old (ko_ika18y).
 	- And same thing for the low-income variables hr_pi_tul and hr_tuy.

 4. You could use select by expression to select the features that have values in the two wanted fields (ko_perus, hr_pi_tul) that are 0 or greater AND have people living in them (ko_ika18y, hr_tuy):
 	- To open the expression window press
-	- After the selection, save the selected features as a new shapefile (Export > Save selected features as…).
+	- After the selection, save the selected features as a new shapefile (Right click layer with selection > *Export* > *Save selected features as…*).

+	*Tip: If you are confused with the formula, try reading it aloud: “Select the features where X is greater than 0 AND Y is greater or equal than 0, AND…”*

+5. You should end up with a new layer without any -1 values in the four wanted fields.